How to Create Your Own Deed of Trust

 Completing the Form

-In the first part of our deed of trust form you will fill in the relevant names, addresses, and other party information involved in the transaction.
-This part usually takes the longest to complete, but is really just a matter of collecting and entering the appropriate information.
+In the first part of our form, you will fill in the relevant names, addresses, and other party information involved in the transaction.
+Completing such tasks usually takes the longest, but is really just a matter of collecting and entering the appropriate information.

-Next, you will enter the main terms of repayment.
+Next, you will enter the main terms of loan repayment.
 These are located on the promissory note and will be negotiated by the parties ahead of time.
 Including this information is for reference purposes only.
 Briefly outline the main terms of repayment from the promissory note, including the principal amount owed, the interest rate, how interest is calculated (annually, semi-annually, or monthly), the address where payments are to be made, and when the interest adjustment date is, if any.
+The promissory note should also specify how interest thereon accrues from a certain date until the principal is paid in full.
+Be sure to include the schedule for periodic payments, and clarify if lease payments or other escrow items are part of such payments.
+The deed should clearly state the sums secured, including principal, interest, fees, and any other amounts, as well as such debts covered by the agreement.

 Executing the Agreement

-To execute the agreement, the parties simply sign and date it in the presence of a notary or witnesses.
-Most states just require one notary to act as a witness.
-However, two witnesses are required to sign deeds of trust in Arkansas and Georgia.
-These states allow a notary to sign in the place of one of the witnesses.
+To execute the agreement, the parties simply sign and date it in the presence of a notary public or witnesses.
+Most states just require one notary public to act as a witness.
+However, two witnesses are required to sign deeds of trust in several states, such as Arkansas and Georgia.
+These states allow a notary public to sign in the place of one of the witnesses.
+If any written notice is required at signing, such as informing parties of their rights or obligations, it must be provided as a legal requirement.

 Two Witnesses